- Red Search

 Shopping and Searching for Services

-Smart mobile devices opened up countless opportunities for shoppers to look for the products and services they need and the brand they want.
+Smart mobile devices opened up countless opportunities for shoppers to look for the products and services they need and the brands they want.

-Online mobile shoppers can even filter the search results according to their preference such as the location or service area, product colour and size, and more.
+Online mobile shoppers can even filter the search results according to their preferences, such as the location or service area, product colour and size, and more.

 Online Purchasing and Booking